ShreeluSantosh/Go-Fudamentals/README.md

 # anonAuth

-An anonymous authentication that allows users to access online services without revealing their identities.
+An anonymous authentication mechanism that allows users to access online services without revealing their identities.

 <h2>Table of Contents:</h2>